General Neurology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Small vessel disease.
 Subcortical white matter hyperintensities can be associated with neurologic signs and psychological deficits, particularly the attention and speed components of executive function.
 Initial work suggested that only CT-demonstrated leukoaraiosis had clinical correlates, the interpretation being that MRI, a more sensitive tool, was detecting numerous asymptomatic lesions.
 That a majority of elderly individuals had some degree of white matter hyperintensities without necessarily being demented was taken to support this.
-The most consistent finding among vascular dementia patients in 1 early MRI study was ventricular atrophy and not white matter hyperintensities (39).
-However, detailed neuropsychological assessment has subsequently shown that subtle, predominantly subcortical deficits like poor executive function and slowed processing speeds are associated with white matter hyperintensities in the absence of dementia and in apparently normal-aged subjects (22; 42).
-Longitudinal studies have also demonstrated a correlation between increasing white matter hyperintensities and declining cognition (05).
+The most consistent finding among patients with vascular dementia in one early MRI study was ventricular atrophy and not white matter hyperintensities (50).
+However, detailed neuropsychological assessment has subsequently shown that subtle, predominantly subcortical deficits like poor executive function and slowed processing speeds are associated with white matter hyperintensities in the absence of dementia and in community-based older subjects (30; 54; 67).
+Longitudinal studies have also demonstrated a correlation between increasing white matter hyperintensities and declining cognition (06; 56).
 These changes are closely associated with hypertension and other vascular risk factors.
-These findings, along with the close association between lacunar infarcts and hypertension, have led to the realization that subcortical vascular cognitive impairment begins with mild white matter hyperintensities and may progress to advanced subcortical vascular dementia with an underlying pathology comprising not only white matter hyperintensities but also incomplete infarcts, microinfarcts, and lacunar infarcts in the deep white matter (43; 101).
-Recent studies have shown that enlarged perivascular spaces are also features of small vessel disease that are associated with cognitive decline and dementia, independent of other markers of small vessel disease (70; 65; 06).
+These findings, along with the close association between lacunar infarcts and hypertension, have led to the realization that subcortical vascular cognitive impairment begins with mild white matter hyperintensities and may progress to advanced subcortical vascular dementia with an underlying pathology comprising not only white matter hyperintensities but also incomplete infarcts, microinfarcts, and lacunar infarcts in the deep white matter (122; 127; 125; 142).
+Recent studies have shown that enlarged perivascular spaces are also features of small vessel disease that are associated with cognitive decline and dementia, independent of other markers of small vessel disease (87; 83; 08; 95; 35; 32).
+White matter hyperintensities that are juxtacortical are more likely to be associated with cerebral amyloid angiopathy, whereas deep frontal white matter hyperintensities are more often associated with arteriosclerosis (88).

 Cerebral amyloid angiopathy.
 There are many ways that cerebral amyloid angiopathy manifests itself.
-One common way is with intracerebral hemorrhage but it can also be seen in association with cerebral microbleeds, superficial siderosis, white matter hyperintensities, and microinfarction (10; 74).
-Mild cognitive impairment is commonly associated with cerebral amyloid angiopathy, and the cognitive profile (poor executive function and slow processing speed) is more similar to that seen in vascular cognitive impairment than it is with Alzheimer disease (09).
-In 1 autopsy study, participants with cerebral amyloid angiopathy had worse cognitive performance in the domains of perceptual speed, episodic memory, and semantic memory at the last clinical examination before the patients’ demise (07).
+Two common ways are with transient ischemic attacks or with a lobar intracerebral hemorrhage.
+The MRI findings of these patients may show evidence of a lobar hemorrhage, several cerebral microbleeds, superficial siderosis, white matter hyperintensities, and/or enlarged perivascular spaces (94; 14).
+Mild cognitive impairment is also commonly associated with cerebral amyloid angiopathy, and the typical cognitive profile (poor executive function and slow processing speed) is more similar to that seen in vascular cognitive impairment than it is with Alzheimer disease (13).
+In one autopsy study, participants with cerebral amyloid angiopathy had worse cognitive performance in the domains of perceptual speed, episodic memory, and semantic memory at the last clinical examination before the patients’ demise (09).

 Cognitive tests.
 Early work confused the cognitive impairment of small-vessel cerebrovascular disease with Alzheimer disease, but this is now well recognized to be inappropriate.
 Consequently, case identification should be based on predominant frontal and executive cognitive impairment, rather than memory.
-Following from this, the use of the mini mental state examination (MMSE) is inappropriate, as the MMSE is insensitive for frontal and executive deficits.
+Following from this, the use of the mini mental state examination (MMSE) is not advised because the MMSE is insensitive for frontal and executive deficits.
 It should not be used in rating or diagnosing subcortical vascular cognitive impairment.
-Tests including elements directed at frontal and executive functions are more appropriate, including CLOX, trail making, and digit symbol substitution.
-Some validation data now exist for the 30-item Montreal Cognitive Assessment (MoCA) (68; 105; 67; 113) and the Addenbrooke’s Cognitive Examination (revised edition) (69).
+Tests including elements directed at frontal and executive functions are more appropriate, including trail making, digit symbol substitution, and VADAS-Cog (10).
+Validation data now exist for the 30-item Montreal Cognitive Assessment (MoCA) in patients with vascular cognitive impairment (131; 85; 140; 142; 58) and the Addenbrooke’s Cognitive Examination (revised edition) (86).

 Early manifestations.
-Subcortical vascular cognitive impairment can present with slowing of mental processing, executive dysfunction, or impairment in working memory (32; 42; 38).
-These cognitive signs may be evident before functional problems appear, so the early subcortical vascular cognitive impairment patient technically qualifies as having “vascular cognitive impairment” instead of vascular dementia (35).
+Subcortical vascular cognitive impairment can present with slowing of mental processing, executive dysfunction, subjective memory complaints, or impairment in working memory (30; 42; 74; 54; 48; 142; 12; 27).
+These cognitive signs may be evident before functional problems appear, so the early subcortical vascular cognitive impairment patient technically qualifies as having “vascular cognitive impairment” instead of vascular dementia (45).
 These early manifestations may be found in a quarter of hypertensive individuals with white matter hyperintensities on MRI as early as the fifth decade.

 Vascular dementia.
 Dementia is variable in subcortical vascular cognitive impairment and is not usually the presenting symptom.
 It evolves over 3 to 10 years and is gradual or intermittently progressive initially, but it often becomes gradually progressive without further clear-cut vascular events.
 Aphasia, amnestic intervals, and neglect are seen in some cases.
-Memory loss is less prominent in subcortical vascular cognitive impairment than in Alzheimer disease, the neuropsychological picture being that of executive dysfunction and slow processing speed (24; 42).
-Learning is also impaired (29).
-At one year after stroke in those with small vessel disease, white matter hyperintensity volume more closely correlates with cognitive impairment than at the time of the stroke (13).
+Memory loss is less prominent in subcortical vascular cognitive impairment than it is in Alzheimer disease, the neuropsychological picture being that of executive dysfunction and slow verbal processing speed (30; 74; 54).
+Learning is also impaired (38).
+In an autopsy series from those who had evidence of both cerebrovascular disease and Alzheimer disease, there were premorbid signs of accelerated decline in verbal processing speed, verbal fluency, and naming abilities (36).
+At one year after stroke in those with small vessel disease, white matter hyperintensity volume more closely correlated with cognitive impairment than at the time of the stroke (20).

 Difficulty in leg use is out of proportion to other leg movements when lying or seated and also out of proportion to movements of the upper limbs and face, which are relatively preserved.
 Patients in the early stages of subcortical vascular cognitive impairment stand wide-based with the legs, arms, and trunk held straight (contrast this with Parkinson disease, where the base is narrow).
 The gait consists of short steps with a tendency to shuffle, especially when turning corners.
 The arm swing may be slightly reduced.
 Postural reflexes are preserved (in contrast with Parkinson disease, where the postural reflexes are often lost).
 In more severe cases, standing may be difficult, but even so, such patients can typically move their legs easily in a bicycling or walking action when seated (in contrast with Parkinson disease, where foot-tapping is slow).
 The gait is wide-based and the legs are held stiffly extended.
 The feet may appear stuck to the ground.
 Attempts to step forward are accompanied by forward flexing of the trunk and reaching out with the arms for support.
 These patients do not festinate; they would fall before increasing gait speed.

 Psychiatric symptoms.
 Behavioral changes are early and prominent and may be the presenting feature in patients with subcortical vascular cognitive impairment.
-Some patients exhibit an early manic phase but in most there is progressively increasing abulia.
-Depression is common and may be particularly related to frontal deep white matter lesions (63), as is apathy (33; 89).
-Depression is common and may be particularly related to frontal deep white matter lesions and reduction in gray matter volume (63; 55).
-Apathy is also related to frontal white matter hyperintensities (33; 89).
-Some subcortical vascular dementia patients may exhibit signs of pseudobulbar affect, where there are frequent episodes of laughter or crying in response to minimal nonemotional stimuli (83).
-Psychosis (with delusions or hallucinations) may be a feature in as many as 15% of those who have vascular cognitive impairment with dementia (15).
+In most patients, there is progressively increasing abulia and apathy that is related to frontal deep white matter changes (43; 110).
+In subjective memory complaint patients who are very worried about memory loss, there was an association with higher white matter volume and faster cognitive decline (27).
+In patients with cerebral amyloid angiopathy, apathy is a symptom that has been linked to the microstructural damage of subcortical white matter networks (17).
+Depression is common and may be particularly related to frontal deep white matter lesions and reduction in gray matter volume (72).
+Apathy is also related to frontal white matter hyperintensities (43; 110).
+Some patients with subcortical vascular dementia may exhibit signs of pseudobulbar affect, where there are frequent episodes of laughter or crying in response to minimal nonemotional stimuli (103).
+Psychosis (with delusions or hallucinations) may be a feature in as many as 15% of those who have vascular cognitive impairment with dementia (22).

-In the Cardiovascular Health Study, white matter disease increased in 28% of subjects over 65 years of age over the course of 5 years; the increase was usually modest, but nonetheless, it correlated with cognitive decline (57).
-More advanced disease progresses more rapidly, typically over 3 to 10 years.
+In the Cardiovascular Health Study, white matter disease increased in 28% of subjects over 65 years of age over the course of 5 years; the increase was usually modest, but nonetheless, it correlated with cognitive decline (77).
+More advanced disease progressed more rapidly, typically over 3 to 10 years.

 Leukoaraiosis Progression | ||||||